This section describes who is eligible to enroll in County-sponsored benefits and the circumstances under which you may enroll in the plans.

 Young Adult Dependents.
 These are young adults, now eligible from age 19 up to age 26, who are dependents of the County employee as defined above.
 Marital status, student status and place of residence no longer impact eligibility.
 You can add Young Adult Dependents to your County coverage, as long as the proper documentation is provided to the EBC.

 Domestic Partners.
 Your domestic partner who meets Alameda County's domestic partner criteria and his/her children who meet the eligible dependent criteria above are eligible for enrollment in a plan in which you participate.
-Completion of a Domestic Partner Affidavit Form is required.
+Completion of a County Domestic Partner Affidavit Form is required.
 Coverage is offered on an after-tax basis, and the County's portion of the cost is considered taxable income by the IRS.
-To add a new domestic partner, you must complete the required Domestic Partner Affidavit Form.
+To add a new domestic partner, you must complete the required Domestic Partner Affidavit Form or submit a California State Affidavit.

 Dependent eligibility criteria may vary by plan, and exceptions and/or additional requirements may apply.
 Contact the Employee Benefits Center (EBC) for specific information regarding your situation.